 Probably, the best preparation is to take past papers in timed conditions, and then carefully go through your answers.
 Some people find it useful to note down the errors that they have made along the way.

 Here are some other things you could look at to try to improve your score.

-TSA test specification 🔗 This document is very useful.
-It gives a worked example of each type of Problem Solving and Critical Thinking question you will come up against in Section 1, as well as explaining the ‘mathematical knowledge and skills needed’ (on page 10).
+TSA question guide 🔗 This document is very useful.
+It gives a worked example of each type of Problem Solving and Critical Thinking question you will come up against in Section 1, as well as explaining the ‘mathematical knowledge and skills needed’ (on page 9).
 The maths you need isn’t advanced, but this list is worth checking if you haven’t done maths for a while.

 Wi-Phi (Wireless Philosophy) Critical Thinking videos 🔗 These videos provide a fun and straightforward introduction to critical thinking, and may be useful in developing the skills you’re being tested on in the Critical Thinking questions.

 ‘How to Beat the TSA!!’
 (Jesus College Oxford) 🔗 🌟 Dr Matthew Williams explains what the TSA is and why it exists, as well as providing some tips on how to do well in this test.

 The TSA past papers available online should give you more than enough practice material, but here are some others if you yearn for yet more!